DunedinJS/dunedin-modern-javascript/workshops/1/let-and-const.md

 // a plain block
 {
-  const a = 1; // different const with same name declared in the block scope const b = 2;
+  const a = 1; // different const with same name declared in the block scope (not recommended) const b = 2;
   console.log(a); // logs 1
   console.log(b); // logs 2